-the previously neutral sound of the bell.
+Step 3 entails presenting the sound of the bell (CS) alone.
+If learning has occurred, the organism will respond by salivating to the previously neutral sound of the bell.
 One can look at this change in behavior resulting from the experiences provided in step 2.
-This change sometimes is referred to as stimulus substitution, in the sense that the CS has become a surrogate, a substitute, for the US in step 3 - at least as far as salivation is concerned.
+This change is sometimes referred to as stimulus substitution, in the sense that the CS has become a surrogate, a substitute, for the US in step 3 - at least as far as salivation is concerned.